0xEduardo/hacking-methodology/README.md

 ###### Hacking Methodology
 ```
-Highly recommended to be opened with Obsidian.
+It is highly recommended to open this document with Obsidian.

-Everything written in here and in the following pages was acquired by reading articles, books, watching videos and talks.
-None of this is exclusive.
-Feel free to copy.
+All the information here and on the following pages was gathered through reading articles and books, as well as watching videos and talks.
+None of this content is exclusive, so feel free to copy and share it freely.
 ```
 ![obsidian example](obsidian-example.png)